-Keeping the local community informed about work that may impact them is important to us, so we have decided on lines of communication that are proportionate to the nature of the works.
+Keeping the local community informed about our work is important to us, so we have decided on lines of communication that are proportionate to the nature of the works.
 We have a dedicated freephone line and email for stakeholders to get in touch.
 We also have website updates and, when necessary, direct hand delivered mail.
 This piece of work will take place within Cadent's site, and we do not expect any impact on residents or the local community.